simonprickett/bartnodeapi/README.md

 All calls support JSONP, just add callback=&lt;function name&gt; to the URL.

+All calls can be made using CORS (see http://enable-cors.org).

 ###GET BART System Status

 Returns basic information about the state of BART.